by Martin Wildgoose

 During the following Iron Age a massively built and today well preserved defensive wall (HER MHG 4902) in many ways resembling a straightened out broch, was constructed across the tip of a rocky peninsular between Loch na h-Airde and the sea.
 The construction of this wall created a small defended area high above the waves, suggesting that occupation continued into perhaps less settled times.
 At this time the rock shelter mentioned above served as a small workshop containing a smithing hearth and iron working debris – again discovered during the 1932 excavations.

 There are no obvious monuments on the headland from Early Christian and Viking times.
 However, occupation of the site appears to have continued as shown by the creation of a protected mooring in Loch na h-Airde which had been joined to the sea by a tidal canal (HER MHG 43800), and the provision of beaching slips and construction yards accessed via the canal.
-These improvements, although traditionally attributed to the Vikings, would appear to be related to the long lasting connection to the site, from the 12th century onwards, of Clan MacAskill who’s birlinns, until James 1st prohibition of private navies under the Statutes of Iona in 1609, served Clan Macleod as protectors of Skye’s southern seaways.
+These improvements, although traditionally attributed to the Vikings, would appear to be related to the long lasting connection to the site, from the 12th century onwards, of Clan MacAskill who’s birlinns, until the prohibition of private navies by James I/ VI under the Statutes of Iona in 1609, served Clan Macleod as protectors of Skye’s southern seaways.
 After the loss of their birlinns Clan MacAskill continued to hold the tack of Rubh an Dunain as evidenced by the well preserved early 18th century Tackman’s house lying at the heart of the abandoned settlement (HER MHG5079).
 The clearances of the 19th century brought about the end of activity at the point with many of the MacAskills emigrating to the Carolinas and Nova Scotia.
 The peninsular is now run as a sheep ranch from Glenbrittle Farm.

 Note: The tidal canal and associated structures are currently the subject of an intensive study led by Colin and Paula Martin.